laurabenestan/BLAST/README.md

 ## Step 3.
 BLAST on existing database available online

-When you have finished to get longer outlier sequences from yoru transcriptome/genome, you can now run the blast command using your dataset containing outlier SNPs sequences (sequences.fasta) on the NCBI database.
+When you have finished to get longer outlier sequences from youra transcriptome/genome, you can now run the blast command using your dataset containing outlier SNPs sequences (sequences.fasta) on the NCBI database.

 ```{r, engine = 'bash', eval = FALSE}
 blastn -db databases/reference -query sequences.fasta -evalue 1e-3 -word_size 11 -outfmt 0 > sequences.reference
 ```

+BLAST has a large number of options :

+`-db`: the name (or path) of the database previously formatted using `makeblastdb` to search in as subject sequences.
+The database here is composed of 7 files with the following extensions: ndb, nhr, nin, not, nsq, ntf and nto.
+`-query`: the name (or path) of the FASTA-formatted file to search for as query sequences.
+`-evalue`: E-values smaller than 0.001 or -evalue 1e-6 should be reported (see previous comments on Evalues above).
+`-query`: the name (or path) of the FASTA-formatted file to search for as query sequences.
+`-word_size`:

 _______________________________________________________________________________